rclone/rclone/docs/content/commands/rclone_cryptcheck.md

 - `* path` means path was present in source and destination but different.
 - `! path` means there was an error reading or hashing the source or dest.

-The default number of parallel checks is N=8.
+The default number of parallel checks is 8.
 See the [--checkers=N](/docs/#checkers-n) option for more information.

 ```
-rclone cryptcheck remote:path encryptedremote:path [flags]
+rclone cryptcheck remote:path cryptedremote:path [flags]
 ```

 ## Options